jjon/Graphing-ChartEx/GScriba_web/OCRclean.md

 Our OCR'd text is from the 1935 published edition of *Giovanni Scriba*.
 This is a transcription of a manuscript cartulary which was in the form of a bound book.
 The published edition preserves the pagination of that original by noting where the original pages change: [fo.
 16 r.] the face side of the 16th leaf in the book, followed by its reverse [fo.
 16 v.].
 This is metadata that we want to preserve for each of the charters so that they can be referenced with respect to the original, as well as with respect to the published edition by page number.

 Many of the folio markers (e.g. "[fo.
 16 v.]") appear on the same line as the roman numeral for the charter heading.
 To normalize those charter headings for the operation above we had to put a line break between the folio marker and the charter number, so many of the folio markers are on their own line already.
 However, sometimes the folio changes in the middle of the charter text somewhere.
 We want these markers to stay where they are.
 We need to make sure all the folio markers are free of errors so that we can find them by means of a regular expression.
 Again, since we know how many folios there are, we can know if we've found them all.
-Note that since we used `.readlines()`, GScriba is a list, so the script below will print the line number from the sourcefile as well as the line itself.
+Note that because we used `.readlines()`, `GScriba` is a list, so the script below will print the line number from the source file as well as the line itself.
 This will report all the correctly formated folio markers, so that you can find and fix the ones that are broken.

 ```python
 # note the optional quantifiers '\s?'.
 We want to find as many as we can, and